Cory Philpot

 Cory Philpot (born May 15, 1970) is a Canadian football coach and a former professional running back who is currently the head coach for the Langley Rams of the Canadian Junior Football League (CJFL).
 He played for eight seasons in the Canadian Football League (CFL) for the BC Lions and Winnipeg Blue Bombers.
 He played on the Lions' winning Grey Cup team in 1994.

 College career

-Philpot played college football at the University of Mississippi for the Rebels from 1990 to 1992.
+Philpot played junior college football at Itawamba Community College in 1989 and 1990 and college football at the University of Mississippi for the Rebels from 1990 to 1992.

 Professional career

 Philpot joined the BC Lions for the 1993 season.
 In his sophomore year, he played in 15 regular season games where he had 201 carries for 1,451 yards and 13 touchdowns.
 He won a Grey Cup championship as the Lions defeated Baltimore in the 82nd Grey Cup game in 1994.

 In 1995, Philpot set the CFL record for most touchdowns in a season with 22, a record that was broken by Milt Stegall in the 2003 CFL season.
 He was a two-time winner of the Eddie James Memorial Trophy for top rusher (Western Division) in 1994 and 1995.
 Philpot's nickname while playing for the Lions was "Quick Six" which alluded to the number 6 jersey that he wore, and even more so his ankle breaking moves that were sure to put up a quick 6 on the scoreboard.